acidtone/wbdv-winter-2020/materials/cpnt265/assignments/assignment-1/README.md

 - Will you use a hosting service or self-host?
 Does the company have the infrastructure for this, or do you have to build it?
 - What other issues can your team identify?

+## Expected Categories
+- Project Overview Goals
+- Target Audience
+- Delivery Requirements
+- Site Content
+- Visual Design
+- Budget
+- Promotional Plan
+- User Documentation

+## Marking Rubric
+1. 10 points - Design, Imagery and Layout
+    - Typography
+    - Visual Hierarchy
+    - Colour
+    - Whitespace
+    - Imagery, logos, icons, etc
+2. 10 points - Content, defined by category above
+4. 5 points - Technical Accuracy
+3. 5 points - Grammar and Brevity

+## Submission
+This assignment will be handed as supporting documentation for your Assignment 2 presentation.
+- The format of this documentation is up to the group.
+Keep the technical level of the target client in mind.
+- Examples for supporting documentation:
+  - PDF
+  - Slide deck (not good enough by itself)
+  - Companion mini-site
+  - Other formats at instructor's discretion